aTrujillo04/Remote-Dashboard-for-Tokinomo-in-Flet/README.md

 ```bash
 pm2 save
 ```
-To finisth, you must restart the raspberry and verify the pm2 creation:
+To finish, you must restart the raspberry and verify the pm2 creation:

 ```bash
 sudo reboot